Video in apparent Epstein suicide attempt is lost, US says

 The FBI also has determined that the footage does not exist on the jail’s backup video system “as a result of technical errors,” Assistant U.S. Attorneys Maurene Comey and Jason Swergold wrote in a court filing.

-Epstein later hanged himself on Aug.
+Epstein later hanged himself in jail Aug.
 10 while awaiting trial on sex-trafficking charges, officials said.

 Tartaglione’s defense attorney, Bruce Barket, told The Associated Press he intends to ask U.S. District Judge Kenneth Karas to hold a hearing with “live testimony” to determine what happened to the missing video.